Blizzardfur-Maxxx/JSONScript-plus-Compiler/README.md

 ## Compiler Overview

-The compiler translates JSON representations of programs written in the custom language into executable Python code.
+The compiler translates JSON representations of programs written in JSONScript into executable Python code.
 It follows a simple process:

 1. **JSON Parsing**: Parse the input JSON file containing the program definition.
 2. **Code Generation**: Generate Python code based on the parsed JSON structure.